-Faculty of Business and Law studentships
+Faculty of Business and Law Studentships

-Preparing your proposal at the application stage
+Guidelines for preparing your research proposal at the application stage

 In the process of applying for a place on our PhD programme, you are required to submit a research proposal as an integral part of your application.
 This section aims to provide you with some guidelines about its content and structure.